How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 - AMH focuses on drug-level detail: doses, interactions, adverse effects, counselling

-- eTG focuses on condition-level management: which drug to choose first, when to escalate, treatment algorithms
+- eTG (available at tg.org.au) focuses on condition-level management: which drug to choose first, when to escalate, treatment algorithms

 - For exams, you need both knowledge bases.
 Study eTG for clinical decision-making, AMH for drug-specific details